TrainMover: An Interruption-Resilient Runtime for ML Training

+\mypar{\sysname eliminates Network Bottleneck. } \sysname significantly alleviates network bandwidth bottlenecks during machine changes.
+LLaMA reports~\cite{llama3} their storage system bandwidth ranging from 2 TB/s to 7 TB/s while serving approximately 7,500 machines, translating to an effective bandwidth of 0.267 GB/s to 0.933 GB/s per machine.
+In this experiment, we evaluate checkpointing overhead under bandwidth ranging from 0.25 GB/s to 2 GB/s per GPU, encompassing the bandwidth range reported by LLaMA.

+In both GPT-20B (Figure~\ref{fig:bandwidth_per_gpu_20b}) and GPT-39.1B (Figure~\ref{fig:bandwidth_per_gpu_39b}) setups, \sysname maintains stable overheads of 6-9 seconds, due to parallel one-to-one state transfers between migration leaver and joiner.
+By contrast, Megatron-LM, which requires all GPUs to pull checkpoints from remote storage, incurs increasing overhead as bandwidth decreases and model size grows.
+Specifically, checkpoint loading overheads reach 320 seconds for GPT-20B and 750 seconds for GPT-39.1B at 0.25 GB/s per GPU.

-We next demonstrate zero memory overhead by detailing the migration procedure and breaking down our design benefits. \mypar{Zero Memory Overhead Workflow. } Figure~\ref{fig:workflow_breakdown} illustrates the network (top) and memory (bottom) usage during a migration in \sysname.
+\mypar{Zero Memory Overhead Workflow. } Figure~\ref{fig:workflow_breakdown} illustrates the network (top) and memory (bottom) usage during a migration in \sysname.
 A key step in the process is state transfer.
 As shown in the network breakdown, the leaver sends traffic to the joiner around the 530th second, resulting in high Rx bandwidth utilization on the joiner.
 However, model transfer is not without costs.
 Each leaver-joiner pair requires a new NCCL group for state delivery, which consumes GPU memory.
 To achieve zero memory overhead, \sysname implements specific optimizations during state transmission:

 The migration leaver does not need to continue training after the migration is complete, it can free up and repurpose the pre-allocated GPU gradient buffer for use as the NCCL transmission channel at around the 530th second.
 On the migration joiner, during the first stage of NCCL initialization, inter-machine connections are not fully established, creating temporary memory availability at the 530th second.
 This allows the state transfer channel to operate without exceeding memory limits.
 Once the transfer is complete, the channel is immediately destroyed, freeing memory before the second stage of NCCL initialization.
 This process ensures zero memory overhead during migration.